nicole-jerome/package.nicole.hw4.repo/README.md

 coverage](https://codecov.io/gh/nicole-jerome/package.nicole.hw4.repo/graph/badge.svg)](https://app.codecov.io/gh/nicole-jerome/package.nicole.hw4.repo)
 <!-- badges: end -->

-The goal of package.nicole.hw4 is to …
+## Overview

+The goal of package.nicole.hw4 is to recreate a mini version of tidyverse’s dplyr.
+However, this package is written using base R commands. package.nicole.hw4 contains two functions. “filter_rows()” is similar to dplyr::filter(), and “select_columns()” is similar to dplyr::select().
+This package was developed as a homework assignment for BIOSTAT625 at the University of Michigan.
+Go Blue!

 ## Installation